 How Much Is Your Sculpture Worth?

 Do you own any Bronze?
 Are you curious to know what they are worth?
-Our Experts can provide a free appraisal to give you an estimate of the market price, then help you to ensure the best possible price should you decide to sell.
+Our Experts can provide an appraisal to give you an estimate of the market price, then help you to ensure the best possible price should you decide to sell.

 What is a bronze sculpture?

 Bronze sculpture is one of humankind’s oldest artistic techniques.
 It can be traced back to over three thousand years ago.
 Although it is an ancestral art form, the art of bronze sculpture has not changed, and is remains the same today: the sculpture is modelled with wax, which is then covered with clay.
 Once the clay has been fired, the bronze, an alloy of copper and tin, is cast.
 The terracotta mould resulting from the firing of the clay mixture is then broken to reveal the final piece.
 Some of them benefit from the use of patinas which allow for the appearance of superb shades of colour.
 The impressive result is extremely resistant and was used in ancient times to decorate gardens, unlike babbitt sculptures.